callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 <details>
 <summary>If you have installed nouveau</summary>
 <br />
-Choose the last packages (Do not insall `nvidia-utils` and `lib32-nvidia-utils` unless you managed to blacklist them properly via Xorg).
+Choose the last packages (Do not install `nvidia-utils` and `lib32-nvidia-utils` unless you managed to blacklist them properly via Xorg).
 Otherwise you will face a problem booting into SDDM when `nouveau` was blacklisted by `nvidia-utils` and you require to boot into SDDM manually via `modprobe nouveau`.

 ## References